Scoreboard API

 • rank: The rank of this score in the scoreboard.

-• player: The name of the player who got this score.
+• player: The name of the player who got this score (usernames are between 3-20 characters).

 PDScoresList